It’s time to start wasting solar energy.

 That shift means it’s now cheaper to overbuild, even if producers don’t always sell the power.
 With the price of panels set to continue falling over the next decade, the economics will only grow even more compelling.

-Last year, the Perezes co-published an article in the peer-reviewed journal Solar Energy showing the US could operate a solar-dominated grid furnishing a constant source of electricity even cheaper than today’s conventional production, using limited wind power and energy storage.
-The low cost overcame renewables’ traditional weakness: the intermittency of supply if the sun or wind fails to appear.
+Last year, the Perezes co-published an article in the peer-reviewed journal Solar Energy showing the United States could operate a solar-dominated grid furnishing a constant source of electricity even cheaper than today’s conventional production, using limited wind power and energy storage.
+The low cost overcame a traditional weakness for renewable energy sources: the intermittency of supply if the sun or wind fails to appear.
 Oversizing a system by a factor of three, they found, was optimal.

 “Solar is too cheap to meter essentially,” Manghani says.
 “Costs are going down so rapidly, and are expected to keep going down for the next decade, that developers are building bigger solar projects.”